Generic Name: nevirapine

 1 INDICATIONS AND USAGE

-Viramune XR is indicated in combination with other antiretroviral agents for the treatment of human immunodeficiency virus (HIV-1) infection in adults and pediatric patients 6 to less than 18 years of age [see Clinical Studies (14.1, 14.2)].
+Viramune XR is indicated in combination with other antiretroviral agents for the treatment of human immunodeficiency virus (HIV-1) infection in adults and pediatric patients 6 years of age or older with a body surface area (BSA) of 1.17 m2 or greater [see Clinical Studies (14.1, 14.2)].

 Limitations of Use: